RakaMaru/jcorp-nomad/README.md

 ---

 ## Known Issues (Being Worked On)

 - Large directories (80+ GB) can cause the admin file browser to crash when opened.
 - Some bugs remain with SD Card storage reading on both the Screen UI and the admin panel.

 These issues are actively being addressed and will be fixed in upcoming releases.

 ---

+## Future Plans

+Here’s what’s coming next for Nomad:

+- **Custom JS Content Players:**
+  Rebuild the video, audio, and ebook players with custom JavaScript libraries to enable:
+  - Better video support including multiple audio tracks and subtitles
+  - Proper EPUB support with in-browser reading
+  - CBX/CBZ comic book support with better navigation

+- **Custom Emojis and Icons:**
+  Devices currently recolor default emojis used in the UI inconsistently.
+Custom emojis/icons will provide consistent branding and better UX.

+- **Advanced Caching System:**
+  A complex browser-side caching mechanism to:
+  - Track progress of media playback (movies, shows)
+  - Offer "resume where you left off" options for the last 5 watched items

+---